causal3900/causal3900.github.io/docs/02_exchangeability.md

 In conditionally randomized experiments, standardization is essential to yield unbiased estimates of the population average causal effect.
 This strategy will also be essential in observational studies that we will discuss soon.

-## Lab: Analyze a randomized experiment
+## Lab: Treatment Effect Heterogeneity and Exploring ADD Health Data

 > Sep 10. [**Slides from 2024.**](assets/discussions/discussion3-analyzing-experiment.pdf)